vigo332/kickstart-ipxe-staticIP/README.md

 + Very limited time window for the workstations, only 2 days.
 So the upgrade needs to be performed in parallel.
 Ideally, with careful preparasion, rebooting the RHEL6 servers will automatically install the RHEL7 OS from network.
 + Upgrade procedure needs to be generic to handle different hardware types include Dell Precision workstations with 1 TB HDD, Lenovo Thinkstation with 1 TB SSD, Intel NUC thin clients with 250 or 256 GB SSD, and Lenovo Think Tiny with 250 GB NVMe drives.

 Red Hat provides in-place major versions [upgrade tool](https://access.redhat.com/solutions/637583) from RHEL 6 to 7 for only server editions except x86.
 However, for mass upgrade of a pool of workstation servers, we found though this tool definitely works, it is a bit troublesome dealing with yum packages.
 It also limits to BIOS boot, no EFI boot loader supported.
 Servers with UEFI boot needs to convert to BIOS boot, which needs to deal with grub and GPT.
 Since our servers were installed with UEFI boot, changing the booting method and boot partition is tedious and error prone.
+We don't even want to physical touch the servers, everything must be done remotely.
 To circumvent these problems, we go with kickstart installation with [iPXE](http://ipxe.org/) over the network because this allows lots of customizations.

 ## Solution in High Level

 Hardware requirement: the BIOS of the machines need to support UEFI boot and hence PXE/iPXE.
 This is normally supported by commodity hardwares which are not very old.

 + The RHEL6 system will first boot into a customized iPXE binary.
-This could be done by placing the iPXE binary, eg. ipxe.efi in the /boot/ directory (Note /boot and /boot/efi are mounted from different partitions, say hd0,1 and hd0,0, respectively if there is only one hard drive).
+This could be done by placing the iPXE binary, eg. ipxe.efi in the /boot/efi/EFI/redhat directory (Note /boot and /boot/efi are mounted from different partitions, say hd0,1 and hd0,0, respectively if there is only one hard drive).
 The default boot sequence of the /etc/efi/EFI/redhat/grub.conf will be changed to the iPXE entry so that rebooting will start the iPXE efi to chainload the network kernel.

 + The ipxe.efi binary needs to be prebuilt with an EMBED script setting the network for the iPXE environment.